rjshade/robbieandkai.com/schedule/index.md

 ---

 The wedding itself will take place on *Saturday 6th July 2013*.
-However most people will be arriving the night before so this schedule will cover the night of Friday 5th as well.
+However most people will be arriving the night before so this schedule also covers the night of Friday 5th.

 *Friday 5th July, 2013*